TestCentricity/testcentricity_web/README.md

-The TestCentricity™ Web core framework for desktop and mobile web browser-based app testing implements a Page Object Model DSL for use with Cucumber (version 7.x or greater), Capybara (version 3.37), and Selenium-Webdriver (version 4.3).
-It also facilitates the configuration of the appropriate Selenium-Webdriver capabilities required to establish a connection with a local or cloud hosted desktop or mobile web browser.
+The TestCentricity™ Web core framework for desktop and mobile web browser-based app testing implements a Page Object Model DSL for use with Cucumber (version 7.x or greater), Capybara (version 3.38), and Selenium-Webdriver (version 4.7).
+It also facilitates the configuration of the appropriate Selenium-Webdriver capabilities required to establish connections with local or cloud hosted desktop or mobile web browsers.

 The TestCentricity™ Web gem supports connecting to, and running automated tests against the following target web browsers:
 * locally hosted desktop browsers (Chrome, Edge, Firefox, Safari, or IE)